 The IMF chief has been Managing Director Christine Lagarde since June 28, 2011.
 She is Chairman of the 24-member Executive Board.
 It appointed her to a second renewable five-year term in February 2016, effective July 5, 2016.
 The Managing Director is the chief of the IMF’s 2,700 employees from 147 countries.
 She supervises four Deputy Managing Directors.

-The IMF Governing Board sets direction and policies.
+The IMF Governance Structure begins with the IMF Governing Board which sets direction and policies.
 Its members are the finance ministers or central bank leaders of the member countries.
 They meet each year in conjunction with the World Bank.
 The International Monetary and Financial Committee meets twice a year.
-It reviews the international monetary system and makes recommendations.
+These committees review the international monetary system and make recommendations.

 For example, members agree to provide adequate foreign exchange reserves in good times.
 That helps them increase spending to boost their economies during recessions.
-It reports on members countries' observance of these standards.
+The IMF reports on members countries' observance of these standards.
 It also issues member country reports that investors use to make well-informed decisions.
 That improves the functioning of financial markets.
-The IMF encourage sustained growth and high living standards.
-That's the best way to reduce members' vulnerability to crises.
+The IMF also encourages sustained growth and high living standards, which is the best way to reduce members' vulnerability to crises.

-Since the Fund does lend money, it's often confused with the World Bank.
-The Bank lends money to developing countries for specific projects that will fight poverty.
+Because the Fund lends money, it's often confused with the World Bank.
+The World Bank lends money to developing countries for specific projects that will fight poverty.
 Unlike the World Bank and other development agencies, the IMF does not finance projects.